scott-williams-2002/CaveatBotPublic/README.md

 **Enter Caveat Bot.**

 Caveat Bot is a game-changing VS Code extension that automatically tracks your every move: commands and their outputs, code changes, screenshots, and even your notes.
-It leverages Qroq's high-speed AI to build a multimodal knowledge base, giving you fast, intelligent access to your past work without wasting time documenting manually.
+It leverages Groq's high-speed AI to build a multimodal knowledge base, giving you fast, intelligent access to your past work without wasting time documenting manually.
 With Caveat Bot, you can avoid repetitive mistakes, streamline your workflow, and stay organized like never before. 🧠💻